fprados/brainageR_dockerfile/README.md

 # brainageR_dockerfile

-Creates a base docker container that can execute the new version 2.1 of brainageR (author James Cole), can be found on https://github.com/james-cole/brainageR
+Dockerfile creates a base docker container that can execute the new version 2.1 of brainageR (author James Cole), can be found on https://github.com/james-cole/brainageR

 To build the docker you can use the following command, where 'brainimage' is the name of the docker, you can change this variable.
 Ensure that brainageR script and neurodebian.gpg are in the same directory as Dockerfile.